Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Related Work

 \section{Related Work}

-This paper builds and integrates elements of different domains (AI, UAVs, Planning and Guidance, Cyber Security) to create an adversarial attack detector that uses a DRL guidance scheme adopted for drones.
+This paper builds and integrates elements of different domains (AI, UAVs, Planning and Guidance, and Adversarial Detection) to create an adversarial attack detector that uses a DRL guidance scheme adopted for drones.
 Here the most relevant papers to our own will be highlighted.

-Many papers are adopting DRL methods to safely build a guidance agent to complete an obstacle course.
+Many papers are adopting DRL methods to build a guidance agent for a drone to complete an obstacle course safely.
 In Sang-Yun et al.(2019)\cite{app9245571}, they tested the ability of multiple DRL obstacle avoidance agents against differing skill level human operators.
-They used multiple DRL schemes in their work (Double Dueling Deep-Q Network (D3QN), Trust Region Policy Optimisation (TRPO), DDPG, Actor-Critic using Kronecker-Factored Trust Region (ACKTR), Proximal Policy Optimisation (PPO)).
-They tested algorithms and operators in three AirSim environments.
-The experiments use one discrete action space and two continuous action spaces.
-The authors find that the D3QN outperforms the other algorithms in the discrete action space.
-In the continuous action space, D3QN performs poorly, while the other algorithms, mainly the ACKTR algorithm, provide better performance.
-Against the expert human operator, the performance in the two tests is equal, and in the third test, the ACKTR performs better, while the operator and the other algorithms do not reach the goal.
+The paper finds that some DRL schemes can complete the most challenging obstacle courses while the human operators and the other algorithms do not reach the goal.
 Guo et al.(2020)\cite{guo2020autonomous} show that the extension of the APF to a DDPG scheme to control a ship can positively impact the training efficiency of the DDPG.

-He et al.(2021)\cite{HE2021107052} adopt a DRL algorithm (Twin Delayed DDPG (TD3)) for drone guidance.
+Showing how SHAP can be used to explain the decisions of a UAV in an obstacle course, He et al.(2021)\cite{HE2021107052} adopt a DRL algorithm (Twin Delayed DDPG (TD3)) for drone guidance.
 They combine this scheme with SHAP values to provide explainability to the TD3 agent.
 Using a second explainability method known as a Gradient-weighted Class Activation Mapping (Grad-CAM) to create a saliency map to show important regions in the input depth image.
 Using the SHAP values along with Grad-CAM reasonably explains the drone's actions.

-In the literature, there are many different types of explainability methods.
-However, only a few use the explanations to provide further benefits than explaining the DL model's decisions.
-In Fidel et al.(2020)\cite{fidel2020explainability}, the authors use the explanations generated by SHAP values to detect adversarial attacks upon an image classifier.
-The SHAP values generate a pattern that is unidentifiable as a particular class.
-Thus any pattern that falls outside this class can be detected as an attack.
-Their attack detection model consists of a fully connected network of four layers and produces detection rates ranging from 12.6\% to 100\% depending on the dataset and the type of adversarial attack considered.
-Most attacks are over 90\%, with only a few specific cases below that.